cybercongress/cybercongress/site/content/post/tweet-on-cyber-kid.md

 ## Censorship is the Past

-You can tweet about politics, religion, torrents, black, masters, copyright, gays, copyleft, porn ...
+You can tweet about politics, religion, torrents, race and nationality, masters, copyrights, sexual orientation and/or preferences, copyleft, porn, ...
 You got the idea.
-We assume that the information must not be prohibited.
-Instead, we are offering the model of the assessment by community based on evolutionary principles.
+We assume that information should not be obstructed.
+Censorship killed more people than anything else has during human history.

+Instead, we are offering a model of assessment by the community, based on evolutionary principles.

 ## Content is Yours

-You publish your tweets and any content to your node in the ipfs network.
-Cyber blockchain works as a tool for linking the content with targeted semantics.
-Content is yours, and you are responsible for your content.
+You publish your tweets and any content to your own node, in the IPFS network.
+The Cyber blockchain works as a tool for linking this content with the targeted semantics.
+The content is yours, and it is only you, who are responsible for your content.
 This content is not locked and can be used in any application, forever.

 [](screen of your blog)